SteveDickinson

 Nailing the Exposure

 With Spot and to a lesser extent Centre weight metering it is worth noting that the metering system does assume you are focused on a subject reflecting approx 12% – 18% light.
-This is a mid-toned gray, grass, palm of your hand.
+This is a mid-toned gray.
+Grass, and the palm of your hand reflect at this level.
 If you focus on a bright white subject then you are likely to get an underexposed image (not too bad).
 If you focus on a dark subject, then you definitely risk getting over-exposure.
-And without being racist, this is something to be aware of if taking portraits of people with Afro/Caribbean skin coloring.
+And, without being racist, this is something to be aware of if taking portraits of people with Afro/Caribbean skin coloring.

 In addition to the various metering methods, the D850 provides a number of mechanism to add/subtract exposure.
 The exposure button top right allows you to dial in additional/less exposure as a baseline. i.e. using this mechanism the D850 will add/subtract the exposure you have requested to its calculated value.

-Alternatively, indeed additionally, you can add/subtract exposure using the main dial (P or A modes) or sub-main dial (S mode).
+Alternatively, indeed additionally, you can add/subtract exposure using the main dial, in P or A modes, or sub-main dial in S mode.
 In this case the D850 will adjust the exposure as requested but will indicate in viewfinder the amount of exposure added/subtracted.
 Obviously in M mode the exposure is determined purely by the Aperture and Shutter speeds you have selected, but the D850 will still indicate your exposure against its calculated exposure.

 Focus.